scottksmith95/LINQKit/README.md

 Contributing
 =======
 Just send PullRequests to the this repository.
-To compile the whole solution you may need .NET Core and Silverlight 5 SDK installed.
+To compile the whole solution you may need .NET Core and UAP installed.

 License
 =======